Juniper/terraform-provider-apstra/docs/resources/datacenter_virtual_network.md

 - `reserve_vlan` (Boolean) For use only with `vxlan` type Virtual networks when all `bindings` use the same VLAN ID.
 This option reserves the VLAN fabric-wide, even on switches to which the Virtual Network has not yet been deployed.
 - `reserved_vlan_id` (Number) Used to specify the reserved VLAN ID without specifying any *bindings*.
 - `routing_zone_id` (String) Routing Zone ID (required when `type == vxlan`
+- `svi_ips` (Block Set) SVI IP assignments for switches in the virtual network.
+This allows explicit control over the secondary virtual interface IPs assigned to switches, preventing overlaps when identical virtual networks are created in multiple blueprints. (see [below for nested schema](#nestedatt--svi_ips))
 - `type` (String) Virtual Network Type
 - `vni` (Number) EVPN Virtual Network ID to be associated with this Virtual Network.
 When omitted, Apstra chooses a VNI from the Resource Pool [allocated](../resources/datacenter_resource_pool_allocation) to role `vni_virtual_network_ids`.